-The DEPUTY SPEAKER: I will just refer your question, member for Polwarth, to the Speaker in regard to anticipating debate.
+The DEPUTY SPEAKER: I will refer your question, member for Polwarth, to the Speaker in regard to anticipating debate.
 There is a fund there, but I am just going to refer that to the Speaker.

-The DEPUTY SPEAKER: Well, then it will be fine, if that is the case.
+The DEPUTY SPEAKER: It will be fine if that is the case.